mapbox/cheap-ruler-cpp/README.md

 ## Create a ruler object

-**CheapRuler(double latitude, Unit unit)**
+#### `CheapRuler(double latitude, Unit unit)`

 Creates a ruler object that will approximate measurements around the given latitude with an optional distance unit.
+Once created, the ruler object has access to the [methods](#methods) below.

 ```cpp
 auto ruler = cr::CheapRuler(32.8351);